george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 - `element.classList.toggle(className);` Toggles a class on the element.
 - `element.style.property = "value";` Changes the style of an element.

-### Examples of Common Style Properties and Attributes
+### Examples of Common Style Properties & Attributes
 - `element.style.color = "red";` Sets the text color of the element.
 - `element.style.backgroundColor = "yellow";` Sets the background color of the element.
 - `element.style.border = "1px solid black";` Sets a border for the element.